opitt/advent-of-code-2020/README.md

 _Python_
 * I get used to the itertools. count was cool to use for one generic function, that can go in all directions through a matrix.
 I just pass the -1,0,+1 step value as parameter to the function.
 Inside I use count and the given step.
 * Used copy.deepcopy again.

+## Day 12
+_General_
+* Rotating, coordinations, moving relative, ... a nice mind challenge.
+Still much easier than yesterday's seating simulation.
+* Pen and paper have proven again to be super useful.
+* Started with just find "a" solution - with a lot of repeated code.
+When it worked, I refactored and deduplicated.
+It's much neater code to maintain - but is it easier to understand?
+I doubt.

+_Python_
+* I practiced the zip function.
+Until I found out during refactoring, I did not need it.